DeluxeOwl/kala-go/README.md

 <img src="./img/logo.png" width="100"/>

-An authorization and policy engine written in go based on [Zanzibar: Google’s Consistent, Global Authorization System](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/10683a8987dbf0c6d4edcafb9b4f05cc9de5974a.pdf).
+An authorization framework written in go based on [Zanzibar: Google’s Consistent, Global Authorization System](https://storage.googleapis.com/pub-tools-public-publication-data/pdf/10683a8987dbf0c6d4edcafb9b4f05cc9de5974a.pdf).

 It offers an IDE with a graph for visualizing the relations and permissions between entities.

 **!!!
-This is not meant for production usage, there are still a lot of things missing and the quality and organization of code is questionable since this is my first Go project and was done in a serious hurry!!!** See below for "planned" things.
+This is not meant for production usage, there are still a lot of things missing and the quality and organization of code is questionable since this is my first Go project and was done in a serious hurry!!!**
+See below for "planned" things.

 ![graph](./img/graph.png)